Nuutti-N/Mcdonalds-order-system/README.md

 - This is a learning project, but feedback is a welcome!

 ## 🔜 Next steps
-- Refactor code into multiple files (models.py and database.py)
 - I will add comments to every line,so then you can understand what each lines does!